algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ## 1.1.
 Project Description

 The goal of this project is to create a video game with innovant ideas within 6 weeks.
-The idea is to teach students principles of game design, during this project we will learn every fundamentals of creating a video game, from the creation of concepts to create the balance between every element.
-Another important point is to learn how to work in a team, and to learn how to use the tools we will use to create our game, but also to respect deadlines given each week.
+The idea is to teach students the principles of game design, during this project we will learn every fundamentals of creating a video game, from the creation of concepts to the balance between every element.
+Another important point is to learn how to work in a team, and to learn how to use the tools we will use to create our game, but also to respect deadlines given each weeks.

 <br/>

 # 2. Technologies Used

 ## 2.1.
-Unreal Engine
+Unreal Engine [WIP bullet points + and repetition]

 Unreal Engine is a game engine developed by Epic Games, famous games have been created using this engine, such as Fortnite, Gears of War, Rocket League and many others.
+This engine has some major advantages :

+-
-This engine has some major advantages that makes it a good choice for our project, to begin with, it is free to use and has a lot of free assets, and it is almost always very easy to use, it also has a lot of tutorials and documentation to help us learn how to use it.
+ that makes it a good choice for our project, to begin with, it is free to use and has a lot of free assets, and it is almost always very easy to use, it also has a lot of tutorials and documentation to help us learn how to use it.
 Unreal Engine is also very powerful, and is able to create very good graphics.
-It also has a pretty unique feature, named Blueprints, which allows the user to create their own scripts without having to learn a programming language, although we won't use it for this project, it remains really useful to create working prototypes in a small amount of time.
+It also has a pretty unique feature, named Blueprints, which allows the user to create their own scripts without having to learn a programming language, it will be very useful to simplify the development process.
 The version we will be using for this project is Unreal Engine 4.27.

 <br/>